 - Natural Aspect: The presence of real tea insects does not harm the tea’s quality but is considered a natural element of the tea.

-Overall, such insects are less concern than you think.
-In fact, many insects chew on tea leaves, giving them a unique sweet flavor.
+Overall, tea insects are less concern than you think.
 For the safest results, it is best to check for insects, remove them, rinse your tea at boiling, and then consume.